-FIGURE 61.
+FIGURE 68.
 Modal model with more reasonable placement of ports.

 In this window, we will create a state machine that represents the water source.
 Create two states named fill1 and fill2, to correspond to filling one tank or the other.
 To make the states, drag a state out from the library on the left into the model, or click on the circle in the toolbar.
-To name a state, right click it and select Customize Name.
-When you have given it the name, select Commit.
-After adding and naming the states, your model should look like this:
+To name a state, right

-FIGURE 62.
+FIGURE 69.
 A modal model with two states